Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 </details>

-Whilst building this project, I quickly noticed that my choice for multiple menu links, wasn't what my demographic wanted, so I decided to divert to a landingpage structure with only two menu links.
+Whilst building this project, I quickly noticed that my choice for multiple menu links, wasn't what my demographic wanted, so I decided to divert to a landingpage structure with anchored links and sections.